Raven logo

 Does plain text mean ugly or bare bones?

-No. Plain text is about the storage format, not how the app looks.
-Raven puts a native Mac and iPhone app around your Markdown files, with search, folders, backlinks, templates, and a daily Journal.
+Plain text describes the storage format, not how the app looks.
+Raven puts a native Mac, iPhone, and iPad app around your Markdown files, with search, folders, backlinks, tables, and a daily Journal.

-Why does plain text matter for Claude and Cursor?
+Why does plain text matter for Claude, Codex, and Cursor?